SciML/SciMLDocs/docs/src/showcase/gpu_spde.md

 Let's solve stochastic PDEs in Julia using GPU parallelism.
 To do this, we will use the type-genericness of the DifferentialEquations.jl library in order to write a code that uses within-method GPU-parallelism on the system of PDEs.
-The OrdinaryDiffEq.jl solvers of DifferentialEquations.jl, including implicit solvers with GMRES, etc., and same for SDEs, DAEs, DDEs, etc. are all GPU-compatible with a fast form of broadcast.
+The OrdinaryDiffEq.jl solvers of DifferentialEquations.jl, including implicit solvers with GMRES, etc., and the same for SDEs, DAEs, DDEs, etc. are all GPU-compatible with a fast form of broadcast.

 !!! note
-    The non-native Julia solvers, like Sundials are not compatible with arbitrary input types and thus not compatible with GPUs.
+    The non-native Julia solvers, like Sundials are incompatible with arbitrary input types and thus not compatible with GPUs.

 Let's dive into showing how to accelerate ODE solving with GPUs!